Improving Video Instance Segmentation via Temporal Pyramid Routing: Method

-\textbf{Discussion with Previous works} Compared with previous works using optical flow for warping features~\cite{DFF,zhu2017flowagg}, our dynamic network does not require the extra optical flow network training and adaption.
+\textbf{Discussion With Warping Based Approaches.} Compared with previous works using optical flow for warping features~\cite{DFF,zhu2017flowagg}, our dynamic network does not require the extra optical flow network training and adaption.
 Compared with DCN sampling~\cite{bertasius2018object}, our proposed DACR can avoid background noises and achieve faster inference speed since only sparse locations are involved during the inference.

-\textbf{Discussion on Routing Space Design} In addition to the proposed CPR design, there are another two straightforward design choices.
-One is Full Pyramid Align routing as illustrated in Fig.~\ref{fig:align_compare}(a), where each node from reference feature pyramid is aligned to all nodes in the query feature pyramid via DACR.
-The other is Fully Pyramid Routing as proposed in~\cite{li2020learningDynamicRoutingSeg}, where all nodes in query feature pyramid are with the same routing depth.
-The former suffers from the severe misalignments between features across different scales.
-The latter treats all scales equally and leads to more redundant computations for upsampling high-level features.